Snowflake (NYSE:SNOW) Trading Down 0.5%

-SNOW has been the subject of several analyst reports.
-Monness Crespi & Hardt raised shares of Snowflake from a “sell” rating to a “neutral” rating in a report on Monday, March 18th.
-Macquarie raised shares of Snowflake from a “neutral” rating to an “outperform” rating and upped their price objective for the stock from $182.00 to $205.00 in a report on Thursday, February 29th.
-Morgan Stanley reaffirmed an “equal weight” rating and issued a $175.00 price objective (down previously from $230.00) on shares of Snowflake in a report on Thursday, February 29th.
-HSBC reaffirmed a “reduce” rating on shares of Snowflake in a report on Thursday, February 29th.
-Finally, Citigroup reduced their price objective on shares of Snowflake from $290.00 to $240.00 and set a “buy” rating for the company in a report on Monday, March 4th.
-Three analysts have rated the stock with a sell rating, ten have given a hold rating and twenty have given a buy rating to the stock.
-Based on data from MarketBeat, Snowflake currently has a consensus rating of “Moderate Buy” and a consensus price target of $202.50.
+Several research firms recently weighed in on SNOW.
+Barclays dropped their price objective on shares of Snowflake from $198.00 to $188.00 and set an “equal weight” rating for the company in a research report on Friday, March 1st.
+Redburn Atlantic restated a “sell” rating and issued a $125.00 price objective (down previously from $180.00) on shares of Snowflake in a research report on Tuesday, March 19th.
+Raymond James lifted their target price on shares of Snowflake from $190.00 to $223.00 and gave the stock an “outperform” rating in a report on Friday, February 2nd.
+Oppenheimer lowered their target price on shares of Snowflake from $240.00 to $220.00 and set an “outperform” rating for the company in a report on Thursday, February 29th.
+Finally, Evercore ISI lowered their target price on shares of Snowflake from $250.00 to $225.00 and set an “outperform” rating for the company in a report on Thursday, February 29th.
+Three equities research analysts have rated the stock with a sell rating, ten have assigned a hold rating and twenty have given a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $202.50.

-Snowflake (NYSE:SNOW – Get Free Report) last released its quarterly earnings data on Wednesday, February 28th.
-The company reported ($0.44) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.49) by $0.05.
-The company had revenue of $774.70 million for the quarter, compared to the consensus estimate of $759.86 million.
-Snowflake had a negative return on equity of 13.79% and a negative net margin of 29.79%.
-As a group, equities analysts predict that Snowflake Inc. will post -1.92 earnings per share for the current fiscal year.
+Snowflake (NYSE:SNOW – Get Free Report) last released its quarterly earnings results on Wednesday, February 28th.
+The company reported ($0.44) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.49) by $0.05.
+The firm had revenue of $774.70 million during the quarter, compared to analyst estimates of $759.86 million.
+Snowflake had a negative net margin of 29.79% and a negative return on equity of 13.79%.
+Analysts expect that Snowflake Inc. will post -1.92 EPS for the current year.

 Insider Activity

-In other news, SVP Christian Kleinerman sold 10,000 shares of Snowflake stock in a transaction that occurred on Friday, February 9th.
-The shares were sold at an average price of $230.00, for a total value of $2,300,000.00.
-Following the completion of the transaction, the senior vice president now owns 726,567 shares in the company, valued at $167,110,410.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In related news, CEO Sridhar Ramaswamy acquired 31,542 shares of the company’s stock in a transaction that occurred on Monday, March 25th.
-The stock was purchased at an average price of $158.52 per share, for a total transaction of $5,000,037.84.
-Following the transaction, the chief executive officer now directly owns 31,542 shares of the company’s stock, valued at approximately $5,000,037.84.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, SVP Christian Kleinerman sold 10,000 shares of the business’s stock in a transaction that occurred on Friday, February 9th.
-The stock was sold at an average price of $230.00, for a total transaction of $2,300,000.00.
-Following the completion of the transaction, the senior vice president now owns 726,567 shares of the company’s stock, valued at approximately $167,110,410.
+In related news, CEO Frank Slootman sold 86,078 shares of Snowflake stock in a transaction on Thursday, February 8th.
+The shares were sold at an average price of $225.13, for a total value of $19,378,740.14.
+Following the completion of the sale, the chief executive officer now owns 180,143 shares of the company’s stock, valued at approximately $40,555,593.59.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+In related news, CEO Frank Slootman sold 86,078 shares of Snowflake stock in a transaction on Thursday, February 8th.
+The shares were sold at an average price of $225.13, for a total value of $19,378,740.14.
+Following the completion of the sale, the chief executive officer now owns 180,143 shares of the company’s stock, valued at approximately $40,555,593.59.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, EVP Grzegorz Czajkowski sold 683 shares of Snowflake stock in a transaction on Monday, March 11th.
+The stock was sold at an average price of $161.42, for a total transaction of $110,249.86.
+Following the transaction, the executive vice president now directly owns 86,208 shares in the company, valued at $13,915,695.36.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 184,355 shares of company stock worth $37,679,411.
-Insiders own 8.30% of the company’s stock.
+Insiders sold 184,355 shares of company stock worth $37,679,411 in the last quarter.
+8.30% of the stock is owned by corporate insiders.

 Snowflake Company Profile